 If you get motion sickness:

 - Try to plan your seating arrangements accordingly.
-When on a plane, try to sit over wing.
+When on a plane, try to sit over the wing.
 If driving, sit in the front seat.
 If on a train, sit facing forward.

 - Limit sensory input by closing eyes or looking out towards the horizon.
 Avoid reading.